 Students looking to transfer from another university or TAFE/college are invited to submit a portfolio and it will be considered alongside previous academic achievement.

 Yes.
-For instance, if you are applying to Fine Arts (Hons) and have an ATAR of 77 and receive four HSC Plus bonus points you will be competitive for admission to the degree without the requirement of a portfolio.
-Information about UNSW’s bonus point schemes is available here.
+For instance, if you are applying to Fine Arts (Hons) and have an ATAR of 77 and receive four HSC plus adjustment factors you will be competitive for admission to the degree without the requirement of a portfolio.
+Information about UNSW adjustment factor schemes is available here.

-If you aren’t sure you will make the expected cut-off (including any bonus points you may be eligible for), you should submit a portfolio.
+If you aren’t sure you will make the expected cut-off (including any adjustment factors you may be eligible for), you should submit a portfolio.
 Better safe than sorry!

-You must, however, have an ATAR, without bonus points, within 10 points of the expected cut-off to be eligible for a place under the Portfolio entry scheme.
+You must, however, have an ATAR, without adjustment factors, within 10 points of the expected cut-off to be eligible for a place under the Portfolio entry scheme.